Sample plan

 Midtown

-A 1885 chophouse where the ceiling is coated with 90,000 clay pipes from the Pipe Club.
-The mutton chop is famous but the bone-in prime rib is the real order.
-Sit in the Bull Moose Room.
+A 1885 chophouse where the ceiling is coated with 90,000 clay pipes from the Pipe Club, each belonging to a member of the past 140 years (Roosevelt, Einstein among them).
+The mutton chop is the historic dish, but the bone-in prime rib is the real order.
+Sit in the Bull Moose Room — Theodore Roosevelt's old fixed booth, his elk photo on the wall.
+Single-malt whisky $15 a glass.

 Day 2